Smallmouth Bass, Micropterus dolomieu

 Both the smallmouth and the largemouth bass - the black bass of the sunfish family - are top game fish with lots of fight and fine-tasting flesh.

-The smallmouth bass derives its name from the fact that the rear end of the lower jaw does not extend past the eye, while that of a largemouth does.
-Smallmouth bass reside in Great Lakes bays where waters are cool and clear, and the bottom is rock or gravel.
+The smallmouth bass derives its name from the fact that the rear end of the jaw does not extend past the eye, while that of a largemouth does.
+Smallmouth bass reside in inland lakes, rivers and Great Lakes bays where waters are cool and clear, and the bottom is rock or gravel.
 Ideal smallmouth habitat contains protective cover such as shoal rocks, talus slopes, and submerged logs.
-Their preferred water temperature is 68-70 degrees F, cooler than that of the largemouth bass.
+Their preferred water temperature is 68-70 degrees Fahrenheit, cooler than that of the largemouth bass.

 By the time the fry work their way out of the gravel on the ninth or tenth day, they are very dark in color.
 Under the watchful eye of the male, they swim in a dense dark cloud over the nest for a few days, then begin to disperse.
 At first they fry eat microcrustaceans, but soon add insects and fish to their diet as they grow in size.

 Smallmouth bass mature at age three or four, and occasionally live to be 10 to 12 years old.
-The usual smallmouth seen by anglers is 8 to 15 inches long, and weighs less than three pounds, but they are capable of reaching upwards of five to six pounds in waters with adequate food and habitat.
+The usual smallmouth seen by anglers is eight to 15 inches long and weighs less than three pounds, but they are capable of reaching upwards of five to six pounds in waters with adequate food and habitat.